-On December 11, 2013, the Company's wholly owned subsidiary, Allen Brothers 1893, LLC ("Allen Brothers") acquired substantially all the assets of Allen Brothers, Inc. (and its subsidiaries) based in Chicago, Illiniois.
+On December 11, 2013, the Company's wholly owned subsidiary, Allen Brothers, acquired substantially all the assets of Allen Brothers, Inc. (and its subsidiaries) based in Chicago, Illiniois.
 Founded in 1893, Allen Brothers is a leading processor and distributor of premium quality meats to nearly 400 of the nation's finest restaurants, hotels, casinos and country clubs.
 In addition, Allen Brothers supplies many of those same high quality products to over 100,000 consumers through a direct mail and e-commerce platform.
 The total purchase price for the business is expected to be approximately \$33,139 (subject to customary working capital adjustments), of which approximately \$23,939 was paid at closing with cash proceeds from the Company's September 2013 common stock offering.
-The remaining \$9,200 represents pension withdrawal liabilities of \$2,878 assumed by the Company and contingent earnout consideration present valued at \$6,322, to be paid upon the achievement of certain EBTIDA and revenue milestones over the four-year period following the closing.
+The remaining \$9,200 represents pension withdrawal liabilities of \$2,878 assumed by the Company and contingent earnout consideration with a present value of \$6,322 as of the closing, to be paid upon the achievement of certain EBTIDA and revenue milestones over the four-year period following the closing.

-On May 1, 2013, the Company acquired 100% of the equity interests of Qzina Specialty Foods North America Inc. ("Qzina"), a British Columbia, Canada corporation based in Pompano Beach, Florida.
+On May 1, 2013, the Company acquired 100% of the equity interests of Qzina, a British Columbia, Canada corporation based in Pompano Beach, Florida.
 Founded in 1982, Qzina is a leading supplier of gourmet chocolate, dessert and pastry products dedicated to the pastry professional.
 Qzina currently supplies more than 3,000 products to some of the finest restaurants, bakeries, patisseries, chocolatiers, hotels and cruise lines throughout the United States and Canada.
-The total purchase price for Qzina was approximately \$31,796 at closing, net of \$578 cash (subject to customary post-closing working capital adjustments) and was funded with borrowings under the revolving credit facility portion of our Amended and Restated Credit Agreement.
+The total purchase price for Qzina was approximately \$31,396, net of \$578 cash, and was funded with borrowings under the revolving credit facility portion of our Amended and Restated Credit Agreement.
+In the third quarter of 2014, the Company received a settlement of \$491 from the prior owners of Qzina directly related to disputes regarding the working capital adjustment.
+The Company reduced goodwill by \$400 and used \$91 to offset legal fees that were incurred in connection with the dispute.

-On December 31, 2012, the Company acquired substantially all of the assets of Queensgate Foodservice ("Queensgate"), a foodservice distributor based in Cincinnati, Ohio.
+On December 31, 2012, the Company acquired substantially all of the assets of Queensgate, a foodservice distributor based in Cincinnati, Ohio.
 Queensgate strengthens the Company's foothold in the Ohio Valley and provides a platform on which to leverage the Michael's acquisition completed in August 2012.
 The purchase price for Queensgate was approximately \$21,934 and was funded with borrowings under the revolving credit facility portion of the Credit Agreement that we entered into in April 2012.
-The purchase price may be increased by up to \$2,400 based upon the achievement of certain performance milestones in fiscal 2013 and 2014.
+The purchase price may be increased by up to \$2,400 based upon the achievement of certain EBITDA milestones in fiscal 2013 and 2014.
 Queensgate did not meet the targeted EBITDA thresholds requiring payment for fiscal 2013 results, and the liability for this portion of the earnout was taken into income during 2013.